mirgj/alphavantage-wrapper/README.md

 - `exchangeRate: function`: Provides the exchange rate from currency to currecy (or also crypto currency to FIAT or crypto to crypto)
 - `crypto: object`: Provides a set of functions for the crypto market
 - `forex: object`: Provides a set of functions for the forex market
+- `stock: object`: Provides a set of functions for the stock market
 - `sectors: function`: Provides the sectors statistics
 - `utils: object`: Provides some utils to be used anytime
 - (TODO: more to add)